 Alternatively, many car rental companies offer a toll paying service so that they will sort the tolls out for you and then debit you with the total at the end of your trip.
 This often comes with associated admin costs to make it worthwhile for the rental car companies, making the amount you pay much higher than the actual toll costs.

 And then there’s the Orlando Visitor Toll Pass.
 You sign up on the Visitor Toll Pass app, pick up a card to hang on your rearview mirror at Orlando airport and away you go.
 It couldn’t be simpler to use.
+With the Orlando Visitor Toll Pass you always pay the lowest toll rate throughout Florida with no hidden or extra fees.

 How does Orlando Visitor Toll Pass work?